hazelcast/hazelcast-docker/README.md

 $ docker run -e CLASSPATH="/opt/hazelcast/CLASSPATH_EXT/*" -v /home/ubuntu/hazelcast:/opt/hazelcast/CLASSPATH_EXT hazelcast/hazelcast
 ```

-Alternatively you can [extend Hazelcast base image](#extending-hazelcast-base-image) adding your custom JARs.
+Alternatively, you can [extend Hazelcast base image](#extending-hazelcast-base-image) adding your custom JARs.

 ### Extending Hazelcast Base Image

-If you'd like to customize your Hazelcast member, you can extend the Hazelcast base image and provide your own configuration file or/and custom JARs.
-In order to do that, you need to create a new `Dockerfile` and build it with `docker build` command.
+If you'd like to customize your Hazelcast member, you can extend the Hazelcast base image and provide your configuration file or/and custom JARs.
+To do that, you need to create a new `Dockerfile` and build it with `docker build` command.

-In the `Dockerfile` example below, we are creating a new image based on the Hazelcast image and adding our own configuration file and a custom JAR from our host to the container, which is going to be used with Hazelcast when the container runs.
+In the `Dockerfile` example below, we are creating a new image based on the Hazelcast image and adding our configuration file and a custom JAR from our host to the container, which will be used with Hazelcast when the container runs.

 ```
 FROM hazelcast/hazelcast:$HAZELCAST_VERSION